I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_aer_bridge_descriptor.md

 The contents of the bridge's Secondary Uncorrectable Error Severity register.

-`Slot`

-A <a href="..\ntddk\ns-ntddk-_whea_pci_slot_number.md">WHEA_PCI_SLOT_NUMBER</a> structure that describes the logical PCI slot where the bridge is located in the system.

-`Type`

-The type of error source descriptor.
-This member is always set to WHEA_ERROR_SOURCE_DESCRIPTOR_TYPE_AERBRIDGE.

-`UncorrectableErrorMask`

-The contents of the bridge's Uncorrectable Error Mask register.

-`UncorrectableErrorSeverity`
+`SecondaryCapsAndControl`

-The contents of the bridge's Uncorrectable Error Severity register.
+The contents of the bridge's Secondary Error Capabilities and Control register.

 ## Remarks
 A WHEA_AER_BRIDGE_DESCRIPTOR structure is contained within the <a href="..\ntddk\ns-ntddk-_whea_error_source_descriptor.md">WHEA_ERROR_SOURCE_DESCRIPTOR</a> structure.